sketchplugins/plugin-directory/README.md

 - [Drake](https://github.com/okcoker/Drake-Sketch-Plugin), by Sean Coker: Sketch app plugin for generating dummy Drake content such as photos and lyrics.
 - [Timeline](https://timeline.animaapp.com), by Anima Team: Create beautiful timeline animations and export GIF or MP4
 - [Sketch Style To React Native](https://github.com/futantan/sketch-style-to-react-native), by Tantan Fu: Sketch plugin that copies an element's styles in React Native way directly to your Mac clipboard.
+- [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [Library Symbol Replacer](https://github.com/zeroheight/library-symbol-replacer), by zeroheight: Sketch plugin to replace symbols in an existing documents with library symbols 💎 📚
 - [Quick Export as PNG](https://github.com/richardgazdik/sketch-quickexport), by Richard Gazdik: Quick Export layers/artboards/symbols as PNG Plugin for Sketch.
 - [polyglot](https://github.com/fruitfrills/polyglot), by fruitfrills: Text translations